Paycom (PAYC)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, Paycom’s 19.7% annualized revenue growth over the last five years was decent.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Paycom’s 19.5% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average software company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Paycom’s recent performance shows its demand has slowed as its annualized revenue growth of 10.8% over the last two years was below its five-year trend.
-Paycom Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Paycom’s recent performance shows its demand has slowed as its annualized revenue growth of 10.1% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-This quarter, Paycom grew its revenue by 9.2% year on year, and its $493.3 million of revenue was in line with Wall Street’s estimates.
+This quarter, Paycom’s year-on-year revenue growth was 10.2%, and its $544.3 million of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 9.6% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 8.7% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its products and services will see some demand headwinds.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.

-Paycom is extremely efficient at acquiring new customers, and its CAC payback period checked in at 13.4 months this quarter.
+Paycom is extremely efficient at acquiring new customers, and its CAC payback period checked in at 13 months this quarter.
 The company’s rapid recovery of its customer acquisition costs means it can attempt to spur growth by increasing its sales and marketing investments.
-Paycom CAC Payback Period

 For software companies like Paycom, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.